EricPerbos/DAND-P3_Data_Wrangling_with_SQL/README.md

 This map is from my city of birth: I was born there while my parents (french father, swedish mother) were foreign students at Harvard University before returning to Europe.

-"boston_massachusetts_sample.osm" is a shortened version (53 MB) of the original 424 MB file.
+"boston_massachusetts_sample.osm" is a shortened version (24 MB) of the original 424 MB file.

-Problems encountered in the Map and cleaning steps
+### Problems encountered in the Map and cleaning steps

-a.
+####a.
 Incorrect street abbreviations
 Such as 'St' in 'Main St' instead of 'Street'.
 Cleaning step:
 I used the USPD Street Suffix Abbreviations list as reference for mapping.